0xh3v3r1337/ping-pong-python/README.md

 -------------------
 todo:

--fix API for python 3

--everything else.
+-fix api - DONE

+-make a setup.py

+-make the autotrader

 I like quarks: QNZqj6nkhbTqYDqpx4FpmaHBkmD8MhQdji or photons: LLkRw8nprwyRMXWugig319gV1uW9nJbwh2

-If the API helped you out at all, credit goes to https://github.com/alexroat/ for getting me started
+If the API helped you out at all, credit goes to https://github.com/alexroat/ for getting me started, I ported it to python 3